 Drugs used to treat mild acne are applied to the skin (topical drugs).
 They work by either killing bacteria (antibiotics) or drying up or unclogging the pores (comedolytics).
-Older nonprescription creams that contain salicylic acid, resorcinol, or sulfur work by drying out the pimples and causing slight peeling.
+Older nonprescription creams that contain salicylic acid, resorcinol, or sulfur may help by drying out the pimples and causing slight peeling.

-The most common topical drug for blackheads and whiteheads is tretinoin.
+The most common prescription topical drug for blackheads and whiteheads is tretinoin.
 Tretinoin is very effective but is irritating to the skin and makes it more sensitive to sunlight.
 Doctors therefore use this drug cautiously, starting with infrequent applications and low concentrations, which can both be gradually increased.
-People who cannot tolerate tretinoin are given adapalene, azelaic acid, and glycolic or salicylic acid.
+People who cannot tolerate tretinoin are given topical adapalene, azelaic acid, and glycolic or salicylic acid.